-Hair length is determined more by the length of the Anagen (growing) phase than by the speed of hair growth.
+Hair length owes more to the length of the Anagen (growing) phase than by the speed of hair growth.
 Scalp hair has the longest growth stage and is therefore capable of growing the longest hair while eyelashes and eyebrows have the fastest growth rate yet remain much shorter because of their brief growing phase.

 Significance of the Bulge

 It’s all about the stem cellsEarly researchers theorised that hair grew back from the root or bulb of the hair and that destroying the root would destroy the hair forever.
 Experience has demonstrated that damaging the root and its blood supply does not destroy the follicle’s ability to regenerate a hair.
 It merely delays the process until the body repairs the blood supply to the follicle.